This Weimar Republic timeline includes significant political, economic and social events in Germany in 1929-33. Written by Alpha History authors.

 June 1st: Hindenburg plucks Prussian conservative Franz von Papen from political obscurity and appoints him as chancellor.

-June 16th: Papen lifts a ban on the Sturmabteilung (SA, or ‘Brownshirts’), the NSDAP’s thuggish paramilitary branch.
+June 16th: Papen lifts a ban on the Sturmabteilung (SA, or ‘Brownshirts’), the Nazi Party’s thuggish paramilitary branch.

 July: The Nazi newspaper Volkischer Beobachter carries a petition for Hitler’s appointment as chancellor, allegedly signed by 51 influential academics.